taljacob28/lol-player-churn-analysis/README.md

 ## AI data tools vs. this manual workflow

-I gave the same labeled dataset to three AI analysis tools — **Bricks, Julius, and Quadratic** — and evaluated them against this manual analysis.
+I gave the same labeled dataset to three AI analysis tools (**Bricks, Julius, and Quadratic**) and evaluated them against this manual analysis.
 The short version: Julius and Quadratic independently rediscovered most of the findings in minutes, while Bricks missed the tier-scoping call and chased a frustration red herring; Quadratic's logistic model also surfaced a loss-streak "driver" that its own group means did not support.
-The value of the project lived in the decisions the tools do not make on their own — a leakage-safe design, scoping to where churn exists, separating correlation from causation, and framing recommendations as experiments.
+The value of the project lived in the decisions the tools do not make on their own: a leakage-safe design, scoping to where churn exists, separating correlation from causation, and framing recommendations as experiments.

 **[Read the full comparison »](./ai_comparison/AI_TOOLS_COMPARISON.md)**